pepegar/scala-course/docs/mdoc/basics2.md

 # Exercise 2.1

 Implement a generic binary tree data structure.

-# Exercise 2.1

-Implement a generic binary tree data structure.
+There are **two possible cases** for binary trees:

+- Empty binary trees
+- Binary trees with a value and pointers to left and right

+. . .

 ## Solution